ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 | `custom` | `custom`        |         Zonal | 10-16,000 GB |  3,000-48,000 |    8192 Mbps |
 {: caption="Comparison of file share profiles and performance levels." caption-side="top"}

-The maximum allowable throughput for zonal shares is determined by the number of IOPS multiplied by the throughput multiplier, which is specific to the profile.
+The maximum allowable bandwidth for zonal shares is determined by the number of IOPS multiplied by the bandwidth multiplier, which is specific to the profile.

-[Beta]{: tag-cyan} The throughput value of regional file shares is adjustable.
-For the `rfs` profile, the baseline throughput is 8 Mbps for every 20 GB of capacity.
+[Beta]{: tag-cyan} The bandwidth value of regional file shares is adjustable.
+For the `rfs` profile, the baseline bandwidth is 8 Mbps for every 20 GB of capacity.
 This value can be increased up to 8192 Mbps in the console, from the CLI, and with the API.

 The application I/O size directly impacts storage performance.
-If the application I/O size is smaller than the throughput multiplier that is used by the profile to calculate the bandwidth, the IOPS limit is reached before the throughput limit.
-Conversely, if the application I/O size is larger, the throughput limit is reached before the IOPS limit.
+If the application I/O size is smaller than the bandwidth multiplier that is used by the profile to calculate the bandwidth, the IOPS limit is reached before the bandwidth limit.
+Conversely, if the application I/O size is larger, the bandwidth limit is reached before the IOPS limit.

 A single session can achieve up to 64 KB block size transfer.
 To use the max allowable bandwidth, you need multiple concurrent sessions to the share.